aeren108/oniki/README.md

 # Oniki

-Oniki is a project I'm developing for fun.
-It provides you to rate everything.
+Oniki is an app I'm developing for fun.
+It's provides you to rate everything simply.

 # Download